 Another statistic we would like to highlight is the popularity of different maintenance strategies.
-Among the facilities that do actively use a maintenance strategy, 78% of them are turning to preventive maintenance and 61% said that they also still rely on reactive maintenance.
+Among the facilities that do actively use a maintenance strategy, 78% of them are turning to preventive maintenance statistics and 61% said that they also still rely on reactive maintenance as a whole.

 CMMS is used in 59% of those cases followed by predictive maintenance and reliability-centered maintenance with 48% and 29% respectively.

 The last thing we want to mention here is that 37% of respondents are looking at maintenance as a profit center in contrast to 22% of people that look at maintenance strictly as a cost center.
 The rest are somewhere in between.

 One of the glaring statistics in this section is the low percentage of facilities that fully utilize the advantages of handheld mobile devices.

 Reports show that only 9% of them fully integrated mobile devices as a part of their CMMS and IIoT systems.
 What is also interesting is that a third of the respondents said how they do not have any plans to introduce mobile devices into their maintenance management while 27% of them are at least considering investing in this area.

 With practically two-thirds of the maintenance industry that won’t be using handheld devices in the immediate future, we can only conclude that the maintenance industry is resistant to change.

 Especially when it comes to incorporating information technology that can organize, automate, and simplify their maintenance operations.